 The assessment standard is BS 8541 - Library objects for architecture, engineering and construction:

 - Part 1 Identification and classification

 - Part 3 Shape and measurement

 Part 4 - Attributes for specification and assessment We've also developed an additional set of requirements for the BSI Kitemark that build on these Standards and are based on industry feedback to help ensure your BIM content is of the highest quality.

-"Our business uses BIM standards throughout the lifecycle to ensure consistency in our digital approach.
-It puts our clients in a much better position when leveraging technology in the management of their assets.
-It helps us mitigate and manage risk, adds value and ultimately enables us to deliver better quality and a much shorter timeframe."
+"The BIM Object Kitemark demonstrates that Legrand has a robust set of processes in place for the production and management of BIM objects which is important as we continue on our digital journey"

-Scott McGee,
+Matt Crunden,

-Information Management Lead, CIMIC Group
+Training and BIM Manager, Legrand Electric

 Training Developed in conjunction with leading industry consultants and trends, our BIM training courses provide the most relevant and up-to-date information in the market.
 You'll learn how to effectively manage information across all stages of your construction projects.
 Wherever you are on your journey, whatever your role, we have a course to help you be more efficient at what you do.
-Visit: bsigroup.com/en-au/training
+Visit: bsigroup.com/en-ZA We hope you have found the information here useful.
+Call: +27(0)12 004 0279 Email: bsi.za@bsigroup.com